rueckstiess/mgeneratejs/README.md

 ## Difference to mtools' mgenerate script

-This is a Javascript port from the [mgenerate][mgenerate-mtools] script in the [mtools][mtools] library (of which I am also the author).
+This is a JavaScript port from the [`mgenerate`][mgenerate-mtools] script in the [mtools][mtools] library (of which I am also the author).
 It is mostly backwards compatible except for the following breaking changes:

 1. The "array" operator format is no longer supported, as it was confusing which arguments need to be provided in which order.
 Instead, use the "object" format with named options.
 See [array shortcut syntax][array-syntax].
-2. The "$concat" operator has been renamed to "$join", as this operation is called "join" in many languages, e.g. Python and Javascript. "$concat" is reserved for a future operator to concatenate arrays.
+2. The "$concat" operator has been renamed to "$join", as this operation is called "join" in many languages, e.g. Python and JavaScript. "$concat" is reserved for a future operator to concatenate arrays.
-3. mgeneratejs does not insert documents directly into MongoDB, it only outputs to stdout.
+3. `mgeneratejs` does not insert documents directly into MongoDB, it only outputs to stdout.
 It doesn't make sense to re-implement all the authentication options separately, when the resulting objects can simply be piped to mongoimport.

-In addition, many more operators are supported through the inclusion of the chance.js library, and the extended template syntax with handlebar templates.
+In addition, many more operators are supported through the inclusion of the `Chance.js` library, and the extended template syntax with handlebar templates.

 ## License